zero-entropy/openssl/.github/README.md

 - [openssl-dev](https://mta.openssl.org/mailman/listinfo/openssl-dev) for discussion about development of OpenSSL.

 The openssl-dev list has been discontinued since development is now taking place in form of GitHub pull requests.
 Although not active anymore, the searchable archive may still contain useful information.

+## Legalities

+A number of nations restrict the use or export of cryptography.
+If you are potentially subject to such restrictions you should seek competent professional legal advice before attempting to develop or distribute cryptographic code.